 The Mayor must be consulted on all planning applications that are of potential strategic importance to London.

-In Greater London, the 32 borough councils, the City Corporation, the London Thames Gateway Development Corporation and the Olympic Delivery Authority are the local planning authorities for their area.
+In Greater London the 32 borough councils, the City Corporation and the London Legacy Development Corporation are the local planning authorities for their area.

 The Mayor is required to provide a statement, with reasons, setting out whether he considers that the referred application complies with the London Plan.
 The Mayor must give this statement within six weeks of receiving the application.
 The Mayor’s statement (commonly known as stage I) is available from this website.